 - 1. "Engineering Physics" by M.R.Srinivasan, New Age international publishers (2009). - 2.
-"Optics" by Ajoy Ghatak, 6th Edition McGraw Hill Education, 2017. - 3.
+"Optics" by AjoyGhatak, 6th Edition McGraw Hill Education, 2017. - 3.
 "Solid State Physics" by A.J.Dekker, Mc Millan Publishers (2011).

-Course Outcomes: The students will be able to

-CO1.
-Understand the principles such as interference and diffraction to design and enhance the resolving power of various optical instruments.

-CO2.
-Learn the basic concepts of LASER light Sources and Apply them to holography

-CO3.
-Study the magnetic and dielectric materials to enhance the utility aspects of materials.

-CO4.
-Learn the fundamental concepts of Quantum behaviour of matter.
+- CO1.
+Understand the principles such as interference and diffraction to design and enhance the resolving power of various optical instruments. - CO2.
+Learn the basic concepts of LASER light Sources and Apply them to holography - CO3.
+Study the magnetic and dielectric materials to enhance the utility aspects of materials. - CO4.
+Learn the fundamental concepts of Quantum behavior of matter. - CO5.

-CO5.
 Identify the type of semiconductors using Hall Effect.